vmware-tanzu/package-for-kpack/README.md

         --namespace default
     ```

-   > Note: The docker server must be the registry prefix for its corresponding registry.
-For [dockerhub](https://hub.docker.com/) this should be `https://index.docker.io/v1/`.
+   > Note: The Docker server must be the registry prefix for its corresponding registry.
+For [Dockerhub](https://hub.docker.com/) this should be `https://index.docker.io/v1/`.
    For [GCR](https://cloud.google.com/container-registry/) this should be `gcr.io`.
 If you use GCR then the username can be `_json_key` and the password can be the JSON credentials you get from the GCP UI (under `IAM -> Service Accounts` create an account or edit an existing one and create a key with type JSON).

    Your secret create should look something like this: